 Development (p.
 6)

 Bridget Dockter presented a side-by-side comparison of the Work Plan Development Process for 2015-2016 and 2017-2018 to show how the Plans differed in their formation.
-In the 2015-2016 Plan goals were pulled from the Climate Action Plan (CAP) and Energy Vision 2040, vetted and prioritized by EVAC, but time was critical and there was minimal time allowed for an extensive planning process by EVAC.
-For the 2017-2018 Plan EVAC wanted to be more engaged and involved in the process.
-They requested a more active role and the help of an outside facilitator, and they held three segment-specific working meetings to further develop the ideas and concepts revolving around Residential, Commercial and City Enterprise.
-Their recommendations were provided to the Planning Team, and where there was consensus among EVAC, the Planning Team and pre-discussions with CEP Board members those recommendations were integrated into the Work Plan being presented today.
-Bridget noted that the appendices in the back of the Work Plan include the complete recommendations list from EVAC as well as the survey results that informed their recommendations.
+In the 2015-2016 Work Plan goals were pulled from the Climate Action Plan (CAP) and Energy Vision 2040, vetted and prioritized by EVAC, but time was critical and there was minimal time allowed for an extensive planning process by EVAC.
+For the 2017-2018 Work Plan, EVAC wanted to be more engaged and involved in the process.
+They requested a more active role and the help of an outside facilitator.
+They held three segment-specific working meetings to further develop the ideas and concepts revolving around Residential, Commercial, and City Enterprise.
+Their recommendations were provided to the Planning Team, and where there was consensus among EVAC, the Planning Team, and pre-discussions with CEP Board members, those recommendations were integrated into the Work Plan being presented today.
+Bridget noted that the appendices in the back of the Work Plan include the complete and direct recommendations list from EVAC as well as the survey results that informed their recommendations.

 The Planning Team worked with EVAC to hire the facilitator, getting recommendations of who that should be, and helped them organize the segment-specific meetings.
 Weekly meetings were held in December and January to review the EVAC recommendations, searching for areas of opportunity and consensus between the Partners.
-Planning Team staff engaged with Board Members at multiple stages to determine priorities, vision and critical activities.
-Prior to finalizing the proposal the Planning Team met with EVAC leadership to ensure that EVAC was aware of the Work Plan that was being presented to the Board today.
+Planning Team staff engaged with Board Members at multiple stages to determine priorities, vision, and critical activities.
+Prior to finalizing the proposal the Planning Team met with EVAC leadership to ensure that EVAC was aware of the recommended Work Plan that was being presented to the Board today.

 Bridget reiterated that the goals of CEP are to increase energy efficiency and renewable energy and develop strong city-utility collaboration while advancing equity and other environmental benefits.
 Strategies for doing that include community and stakeholder engagement through data and information along with policy levers.
 These strategies are being addressed in the proposed Work Plan.
 The segments, which remain consistent with those contained in the 2015-2016 Work Plan and are also consistent with the utility Conservation Improvement Program (CIP) plans that are regulated by the State of Minnesota, are: 1-4 Unit Residential, Multi-Family, Small Commercial, Large Commercial, and City Enterprise.